manguuu/howdrink/README.md

 ![RPReplay_Final1632666499](https://user-images.githubusercontent.com/66214527/134812154-40a6c427-a70e-4d05-9d9b-a4aea8a26375.GIF)

 ## 메인 기능
-- 주량 카운터
+- Drink counter
-- 간단한 게임
+- Simple game
 ---
 ## Android
 - [apk](https://github.com/manguuu/howdrink/blob/master/app-release.apk)
-파일을 다운로드하시면 사용할 수 있습니다.
+You can use it by downloading the APK file.
 ---
 ## IOS
 ### 1. flutter SDK 설치